knopsl/StereoOutKosmo/README.md

 Stereo output synthesizer module in Kosmo format.

 This is somewhat based on the [Barton Stereo Outs](https://www.bartonmusicalcircuits.com/stereoouts/index.html)  module.
 There are four AC coupled inputs with pan and level controls.
-There also is a general level control.

 The headphone output section is based on the LM4808 datasheet circuit.
 This is an SMD (SOIC-8) part; all other components are through hole.